Anthony Byrne (pianist): Recognition

-Anthony Byrne is an Associate of the Royal College of Music, London and in 1993 was honoured in Japan with the Ishibashi Zogoro Memorial Scholarship for his work in Contemporary Irish Music.
+Byrne is an Associate of the Royal College of Music, London and in 1993 was honoured in Japan with the Ishibashi Zogoro Memorial Scholarship for his work in Contemporary Irish Music.
 He has also been listed in the Encyclopedia of Ireland 2003 and Who's Who in Ireland 2006.

 Teaching

-Anthony Byrne has been a Senior Lecturer in Piano at the Royal Irish Academy of Music since 1991.
+Byrne has been a Senior Lecturer in Piano at the Royal Irish Academy of Music since 1991.